 No matter what s’leb chefs tell you in adverts, even the best shop-bought stock can’t come close to the flavour of good home-made stocks.
 Given that it’s the base to soups, sauces, braised dishes and stews it’s worth taking some time over.
 If you’re making it at home remember to start with cold water and keep skimming off any impurities from the surface of your pot to make sure you get a crystal clear and tasty result.
 Also, when it comes to a boil, turn down the heat so that the surface just trembles – or it will become cloudy.

 “Raise your food a notch”

 Scrambled, poached, fried, boiled.
 Omelettes.
 Mayonnaise.
 Hollandaise.
 Béarnaise.
 Meringue.
 Custard.
 Cake.
 Mayonnaise.
 Cake.
 Pasta.
 Pastry.
 Batter.
 Yorkshire pudding.
 Mayonnaise.
 Need I go on?
 The most nutritious and versatile of cooking ingredients, thoroughly deserving of their place on any menu.

 Just about every cuisine on the planet has found a role for garlic.
-There’s no getting away from it on any menu – it’s a fundamental of Asian, Middle Eastern, African and Mediterranean cooking and its use is perhaps one of the few things upon which every culture seems to agree.
+There’s no getting away from it on any menu.
+It’s a fundamental of Asian, Middle Eastern, Mediterranean and African cooking and its use is perhaps one of the few things upon which every culture seems to agree.
 For a quick and mild garlic hit, make your own garlic infused oil.
 Bring half a pint of olive oil to a boil and turn the heat down to low.
-Carefully add 10 peeled cloves of garlic and heat for 5 minutes.
+Carefully add ten peeled cloves of garlic and heat for five minutes.
 Allow the oil to cool and the garlic to infuse then strain.
 Use in tomato based pasta sauces or for garlic mayo.